DinoChiesa/Apigee-Java-XOP-Handler/README.md

 --MIME_boundary--
 ```

+The attachment doesn't have to be a zip.

 The configuration for the callout accepts an `action` Property.

 ```xml
 <JavaCallout name='Java-ProcessXop-1'>